afw-org/afw/src/afw_lmdb/README.md

 Configuration
 -------------

-Add the following to your configuration to use the LMDB adaptor:
+Add the following to your configuration to use the LMDB adapter:

 ````
-/* UBJSON is a required content-type for the adaptor */
+/* UBJSON is a required content-type for the adapter */
 {
     type            : "extension",
     extension_id    : "ubjson"